 Go into a trendy clothing store, sports outlet, or home improvement warehouse emporium in Israel these days and, as often as not, it’ll be an Arab who helps you find just the right jeans, running shorts, or the doohickey you need to fix your leaky faucet.
 In today’s Ha’aretz, Ruth Sinai documents this social phenomenon and asks whether service jobs like this represent progress for Israel’s Arab citizens, or just another way to get exploited.

 Compare that to the fashionably-dressed, tastefully made-up, and high-spirited young woman who has become my favorite sales clerk at my local Golf clothing store.
 I’m not exactly a walking display of the latest fashions-I don’t have a native instinct for choosing the threads that look best on me.
-So I need the advice and encouragement of a patient and sympathetic attendant.
+Not to mention, I quite detest going to clothing stores by myself.
+There is something about a store, especially if they are blaring loud music, that makes me want to just turn around and leave.
+Why can’t they just buy quality sound systems from Cloud Cover Music or similar companies and keep the experience enjoyable?
+The music playing in a store can have a major impact on how long the customers spend inside.
+Loud and aggressive music can drive people out at an alarming rate, while ambient and soothing music can have the opposite effect.
+Also, most stores have dismal customer service and for someone who cannot pick their clothes on their own, I need the advice and encouragement of a patient and sympathetic attendant.
 The process involves conversation and interaction with a very visible member of my country’s minority.

 Sinai cites incidents in which customers refused to be served by Arab staff, but in my experience here in South Jerusalem such incidents are rare.
 And even such displays of racism have a positive side to them-precisely because they play out in the public square, they put the issue of ethnic relations front and center.
 It was easy in the past to ignore the Arab in the kitchen in the back of the restaurant or dismiss the dust-covered plasterer your contractor brought in as part of his renovation team.
 But if you’re going to stage a public display of hatred toward the polite, knowledgeable, and clean-cut kid at the local appliance store, you’re going to have a hard time justifying your actions.